department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 National Guard: Can also use "Guard."

+Native American direct loan (NADL): No hyphen in Native American and don't capitalize "direct loan."
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 new claim: Define on first mention in body copy as "a claim for added benefits or other benefit requests related to an existing service-connected disability."
 Include definition in another sentence, as a parenthetical, or set off with commas.

 non-traditional: Hyphenate when preceding and modifying a noun.